How to Move a Piano: Professional piano movers are best

 Tips for moving an upright piano

 • Plan accordingly.
 First, prepare yourself for an atypical move.
 This is not a couch or a mattress set, though it is at least as big as those.
-A piano is both heavy and a complex musical instrument with many different parts.
+A piano is a heavy and complex musical instrument with many different parts.
 It must be delicately handled with care, always with protective equipment.

 • Get help.
 Find four or five of your strongest friends to help with the move.
 Lift with your legs!